smorrrs/Speedrun-Resources/autosplitter_guide.md

 ## Cheat Engine
 Cheat Engine is a tool that allows you to view values in memory used by a given process (e.g. a game).
-It also allows you to edit these values (hence the name "cheat engine") but we don't need to do that.
+It also allows you to edit these values (hence the name "cheat") but we don't need to do that.

 Download Cheat Engine directly from its GitHub repo: https://github.com/cheat-engine/cheat-engine